easyintent/quickref-document/README.md

 - Top level tag is `quickref`
     - Contains zero more `item`
-    - Each item directly below `quickref` is top level category
+    - Each item directly under `quickref` is top level category
 - Item must have an `id` with unique UUID value
-    - Id is unique for entire document, can be generated using `uuidgen`
+    - Id is unique for entire document, it can be generated using `uuidgen`
     - Once id assigned to item, it must not changed
         - Otherwise it would break bookmark references
 - Item must have `title` and `summary` for describing itself
 - Item may have `command` to be written in console
 - Item may have `list` of more detailed reference items

-The complete XML schema can be found in the [quickref.rng](quickref.rng).

 ## Packaging to Application

-Current application only accept reference document as SQLite database with full text search `fft4` for faster text search.
+Current application only accept reference document as SQLite database with full text search `fft4`.
-So the XML document must be converted to SQLite database before included in the application.
+The XML document must be converted to SQLite database before included in the application.
 Use simple python script `mkquickref.py` in this repository for conversion.